 While some of our examples may seem like obvious oversights, they are just a few of the many things that can be easily overlooked.
 If you take a moment to consider how a simple oversight can impact on your wishes not being followed, it makes sense to use a professional, in this case a Wills & Estates lawyer.

-At Burke & Associates, we have the experience and expertise, but more importantly we take the time to collaborate with our clients so they fully understand the importance and implications of their decisions when preparing their Will.
+At Burke Lawyers, we have the experience and expertise, but more importantly we take the time to collaborate with our clients so they fully understand the importance and implications of their decisions when preparing their Will.
 If it’s YOUR WILL and YOUR WISHES, we are there to ensure they are protected.

 You turn to professionals for assistance when you need to because those professionals have undertaken years of training and are formally recognised for doing so, and lawyers are no different, especially when it comes to preparing something as important as your Will.

 For more information, or to make an appointment with our Wills & Estates Division, please contact us today on + 61 3 9822 8588.

 *Real names and identifying details have been changed to ensure anonymity.